You’ve heard the saying, “A Master’s degree is the new Bachelor’s degree”...

 Is it really worth it?

 Only you can really answer this question.
 However, given the information above with a seeming surplus of Bachelor’s degrees and employers seeking employees with advanced education and skills, earning your Master’s degree may be the best decision you ever made.
 Even more exciting is the option to earn your Master’s degree online.
+You can even get into graduate schools to earn a Master's with an undergrad GPA of 2.7 or 2.8 - so don't let your undergrad grades stop you!

 [ii] sloanconsortium.org | [iii] nces.ed.gov | [iv] nytimes.com | [v] sciencemasters.com | [vii] gradschool.about.com